Analysis of Top 4 Paint Stocks in India6 min read

 Which are the Top Paint Companies in India?
 Here is a comprehensive quantitative analysis of the top paint companies in India

 Paint Industry Overview in India

-There is a phenomenal growth in the housing sector front with rapid urbanization and easy availability of home loans, which have become the prime drivers of growth in the decorative paint segment.
+- There is a phenomenal growth in the housing sector front with rapid urbanisation and easy availability of home loans.
+It has become the prime driver of growth in the decorative paint segment.

 - Akzo Nobel India has been present in India for over 60 years and is a significant player in the paints industry.
 In 2008, the company became a member of the Akzo Nobel Group.
 It is most famous for its Dulux brand.

 - Asian Paints Limited is an Indian multinational paint company having a headquarter in Mumbai, Maharashtra.
 The Company’s main business is manufacturing, selling and distribution of paints, coatings, products related to home decor, bath fittings and providing of related services.

 - Berger Paints India Ltd is a paint company based in India.
 The company is having headquarter at Kolkata and has 14 manufacturing units in India, 2 in Nepal, 1 each in Poland and Russia

 - Kansai Nerolac Paints Limited is the largest industrial paint and third largest decorative paint company of India based in Mumbai.
 It is a subsidiary of Kansai Paint of Japan.

 - The paint market share in India is worth around Rs.55,000 Cr.